HOME RESEARCH PUBLICATIONS CONTACT CV

 Unraveling the phenotypic dysregulation in complex diseases

-I develop and apply high-throughput technologies to study complex biological systems.
+I design and implement cutting-edge high-throughput technologies to explore the complexities of biological systems.
 Thus far, my research has yielded novel computational methods to analyze imaging- and DNA sequencing-based biomolecular data, and insights into systems ranging from microbes, RNA viruses, yeast to neurological and cardiovascular disease models.
 My pursuit of basic science includes active collaborations with diverse biomedical researchers to drive discoveries that can have an impact on human health.

 Currently, I am a postdoctoral scholar at the University of California, San Francisco.
 Here, I am diversifying my research toolkit with training in a wet-lab heavy environment, specifically focusing on CRISPR technologies, multiplexed imaging, and cancer systems biology under the mentorship of Dr. Michael McManus.
-My postdoctoral research involves developing a technology for genome-scale pooled optical CRISPR screens and applying it to study the connections between nucleolar biology and cell cycle.
+My current project focuses on developing a platform for genome-scale pooled optical CRISPR screens.
+I am using this platform to investigate the drivers of mitotic catastrophe—a mechanism of cell death that holds promise for advancing cancer therapies.
+Stay tuned for an upcoming manuscript detailing this work!

 In the future, I aim to continue my research in unravelling the phenotypes associated with functional genetic elements and drive the development of novel therapies and diagnostics for complex diseases.